EONRaider/Packet-Sniffer/README.md

 ## Installation

+### GNU / Linux

 Simply clone this repository with `git clone` and execute the `packet_sniffer.py` file as described in the following **Usage** section.
 ```
 user@host:~/DIR$ git clone https://github.com/EONRaider/Packet-Sniffer.git
 ```

+### Other Systems

+This project is dependent on PF_PACKET, a stateful packet filter not typically found on Windows or OS X. For demonstration purposes, look to the `containerized` branch, which includes a Dockerfile that will allow you try out this project.
+See the readme of that branch for more details.

 ## Usage
 ```